ericjosephshapiro/complabweb/content/courses/data_exploration_in_python/index.md

 Quizzes are due by midnight on class days.
 Quizes are quick and meant to test class engagement.

 ### Datacamp
 Datacamp assignments may accompany homeworks.
+For now, Datacamp is free for Lehigh students.

 ### Extra Credit
 Extra credit involves attending seminars and writing reflections, contributing as an additional quiz score.